 Thanksgiving crept up on me really quickly, and I was completely unprepared for the holiday.
 Well, not this time!

-With those other holidays coming up (anyone else notice that the 25 days of Christmas have already started?), I decided to put together three easy & cheesy bites to help alleviate the stress and prep of holiday entertaining.
+With those other holidays coming up (anyone else notice that the 25 days of Christmas have already started?), I decided to put together three easy and cheesy bites to help alleviate the stress and prep of holiday entertaining.

 Goat Cheese & Apple Tartlets